pedroallenrevez/eigen-challenge/README.md

         default_status=DefaultScheduleStatus.RUNNING
     )
     ```
+    - defining `IOManagers` to output dagster asset artifacts
+      - to filesystem using `FileSystemIOManager`
 - `direnv` - a way of defining development environments based on file-system access by changing directory to the folder, it activates the environment.
 How to properly set it up on a non-NixOs Linux distribution:
   - write a config file at `~/.config/nix/nix.conf` with:
   ```